Question: Where Should I Learn Spanish in Spain?

 Top Cities to Learn Spanish in

 The most popular cities to learn Spanish in are Madrid, Barcelona, Seville, Malaga and Salamanca.
-Click on the links below for my opinions on whether or not you should study there:

 How to Choose Where to Learn Spanish in Spain

 - One of the key things to find out is: Does the region you're visiting speak Spanish as a first language?
 There are a number of regions where this isn't the case: